About the EMQL

 Read MoreSelected recent publications

-A highlight in 2023 has been the demonstration of quantum key distribution over a 175 km fibre link with a telecom-converted quantum dot, published in Nature Communications.
+A highlight in 2023 was the demonstration of quantum key distribution over a 175 km fibre link with a telecom-converted quantum dot, published in Nature Communications.
 A crucial contribution in this work is that thanks to our collaborators at Strathclyde, we improved the rates achievable in a finite key regime by a whopping 8 orders of magnitude.
+Since then, we have further increased distances to more than 220 km by using decoy-state encoding.
 Essential reading for anyone working with non-ideal single-photon sources.

 Quantum networking is high up on the EMQL agenda.
 We focus on networking protocols which derive a genuine advantage from multi-party entanglement.
 A major milestone in this direction was our 2021 Science Advances paper “Experimental quantum conference agreement” in which we generated secure conference keys from 4-party GHZ states transmitted over up to 50 km of telecom fibre.